 Once satisfied with an area or lanes, contact brokers that control freight there and explain what you have to offer.
 Your goal is to create a strong working relationship and provide outstanding customer service.

-All of this can be done while you’re still a leased operator.
+All of this can all be done while you’re still a leased operator.
 Devote at least two months to this part of the plan.

 Once your business model is established, you’ll be ready to jump through the administrative and regulatory hoops for going independent.